ashimdkl/pdf-parse-search-export/README.md

-# Getting Started with Create React App
+# PDF Keyword Analyzer

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is a web application built with [Create React App](https://github.com/facebook/create-react-app) for analyzing PDF documents and locating specific keywords within them.
+The application provides two main functionalities: a main page for uploading and searching keywords across multiple PDF files, and a locate specifics page for detailed keyword occurrences on individual pages of a PDF.

 ## Available Scripts